I spread out my hands to you. My soul thirsts for you, like a parched land. Psalm 143:6 WEB

 Teach Me to Do Your Will

-In Dedication to the service of the Lord, David writes in Psalm 143:10, “Teach me to do your will, for you are my God.
+In accordance with his God seeking attitude of “my soul thirsts for you,” David also sought to serve the Lord, writing in Psalm 143:10, “Teach me to do your will, for you are my God.
 Your Spirit is good.
 Lead me in the land of uprightness.
 WEB” At this late stage of life, David is still learning and growing in his relationship with God.

 The desperate king writes in Psalm 143:12, ‘In your loving kindness, cut off my enemies, and destroy all those who afflict my soul, for I am your servant.
 WEB” These words requesting God’s help in overcoming enemies who intend to kill him are understandable and yet Jesus teaches a better way to pray.
 Like each of us, David still had a lot to learn.